urql-graphql/urql/packages/next-urql/README.md

 ### Restricting Data Fetching to the Server

-If you want to use a `Client` in Next.js' newer methods like `getServerSideProps` you may use the `initUrqlClient` method to create a client on the fly.
-THis will need to be done per request.
+If you want to use a `Client` in Next.js' newer methods like `getServerSideProps` you may use the `initUrqlClient` function to create a client on the fly.
+This will need to be done per request.

 ```
 import { initUrqlClient, NextUrqlPageContext } from 'next-urql';